 Peter's audience knew that the Messiah was to come through King David, They all knew that the Scriptures recorded David's death and burial.
 They all knew his tomb was visited regularly by pilgrims, and yet this quote clearly stated that God would not leave his soul in Hades, nor would allow His Holy One - the Messiah, to decay into dust.
 This verse spoke of the bodily resurrection of God's Anointed, yet David was still in the tomb and his body had decayed.
 So Peter opened their understanding and pointed to Christ, great David's greater Son, Who was condemned to death by wicked men, but rose from the dead to life eternal and has ascended to the throne of the most-High God.

-In the flyleaf of my mother's old Scholfield, reference bible, which she received in 1939 and the age of 15, she wrote the following "There are 300 prophecies in the Old Testament referring to Christ's first coming and they were all literally fulfilled.
+In the flyleaf of my mother's old Scholfield reference Bible, which she received in 1939, at the age of 15, is written the following, in her 15 year old handwriting, "There are 300 prophecies in the Old Testament referring to Christ's first coming and they were all literally fulfilled.
 There are 500 prophecies in the Old Testament relating to Christ's second coming - should we not accept that these will also be fulfilled!"

 Praise God that because HE rose we too will rise to life-immortal.
 May we be ready to witness to those souls that are lost and remain dead in trespasses and sins, so that they TOO may hear the good news of the Gospel of Grace and believe on the Lord Jesus Christ and become part of that redeemed multitude that has been saved by grace through faith in Christ.

-Heavenly Father, thank You for the prophetic witness in Scripture, concerning Christ's first advent and the many passages that were literally fulfilled, as witness to this truth.
-Thank You that Jesus is coming again and for the many prophetic passages the remind us of His soon return.
-May I be ready to meet Him, when He returns, in the clouds, for His Church, and help me to witness to those who do not yet know Him as their Saviour and Lord, so that they will have an opportunity to believe on the Lord Jesus Christ for the forgiveness of sin and life everlasting.
+Heavenly Father, thank You for the prophetic witness in Scripture concerning Christ's first advent, and the many passages that were literally fulfille as witness to this truth.
+Thank You that Jesus is coming again, and for the many prophetic passages the remind us of His soon return.
+May I be ready to meet Him, when He returns in the clouds for His Church, and help me to witness to those who do not yet know Him as their Saviour and Lord, so that they will have an opportunity to believe on the Lord Jesus Christ for the forgiveness of sin and life everlasting.
 This I ask in Jesus' precious name, AMEN.